 Taxonomies of Messianic Prophecies

-Whatever created or moved the Star of Bethlehem it was bright enough for the Magi to journey from start to finish some 500-miles from the Orient/Babylonia to Judea.
-This most certainly would have been an event that thousands or millions of other people, astronomers, and star-gazers too would have seen.
+Whatever created or moved the Star of Bethlehem, it was bright enough for the Magi to journey from start to finish some 500-miles from the Orient/Babylonia to Judea.
+This most certainly would have been an event that thousands or millions of other people, astronomers, and star-gazers would have seen.
 But for the time of Jesus’ birth, no one in that 500-1000 mile area (or beyond) recorded anything.
 Nothing.
-Despite this widespread omission and silence, for miracle-believing Christians these synchronizations of prophetic Hebrew passages, their fulfillment, and the cosmological spectacle cannot be understated.
-It was an unprecedented, epic, historical phenomena.
+Zilch.
+And despite this widespread omission and silence, for miracle-believing Christians these synchronizations of prophetic Hebrew passages, their fulfillment, and the cosmological spectacle cannot be understated.
+It was an unprecedented, epic, historical phenomena according to the Gospels and implicit deduction.

 And when he was twelve years old, they went up as usual for the festival.
 When the festival was ended and they started to return, the boy Jesus stayed behind in Jerusalem, but his parents did not know it.
 Assuming that he was in the group of travelers, they went a day’s journey.
 Then they started to look for him among their relatives and friends.
 When they did not find him, they returned to Jerusalem to search for him.
 After three days they found him in the temple, sitting among the teachers, listening to them and asking them questions.
 And all who heard him were amazed at his understanding and his answers.
 When his parents saw him they were astonished; and his mother said to him, “Child, why have you treated us like this?
 Look, your father and I have been searching for you in great anxiety.”
 He said to them, “Why were you searching for me?
 Did you not know that I must be in my Father’s house?”
 But they did not understand what he said to them.
 Then he went down with them and came to Nazareth, and was obedient to them.
 His mother treasured all these things in her heart.